REACT, INC. mission:

 President

-Maija C. Hahn, MS, CCC-SLP
+Maija C. Hahn, CCC-SLP

 Speech Language Pathologist & Autism Specialist